zigbee-alliance/distributed-compliance-ledger/docs/cli-help.md

 If write requests to the Ledger needs to be sent, please make sure that you have an Account created on the Ledger with an appropriate role (see `Getting Account` section in [how-to.md](how-to.md#getting-account)).

+All the transactions (write requests) must be signed.
+Use `--from` flag.

 ### Keys